Solutions for Particle Characterisation

-We provide a range of instruments for effective particle characterisation including the unique CPS Disc Centrifuge Ultra High Resolution Particle Size Analyser, the ZetaView® Nanoparticle Tracking Analyser, the Stabino® Zeta Potential Instrument and the NANO-flex Dynamic Light Scattering instrument.
+We provide a range of instruments for effective particle characterisation including the unique CPS Disc Centrifuge Ultra High Resolution Particle Size Analyser, the ZetaView® Nanoparticle Tracking Analyser, the Stabino® Zeta Potential Instrument, the NANO-flex Dynamic Light Scattering Instrument, and the NanoFlowSizer® for Inline Nanoparticle Size Characterisation.
 Whether looking to analyse size, shape, concentration or size distribution, we’ll work with you to ensure you get the most out of your investment.

 Browse Solutions for Particle Characterisation below; call us on +44(0)1954 232 776 or email firstname.lastname@example.org to discuss your requirements with a specialist.

 Particle Characterisation Techniques

 DCS can be used to analyse particle size distribution.
 The technique utilises a modified version Stokes’ Law to determine an unknown distribution of particle sizes by measuring the time it takes for particles to settle from a known distance in a liquid of known viscosity and density.

 Exposure to high g-force through a centrifuge allows the sedimentation of even very small particles down to just a few nanometres in size to occur quickly, enabling real-time analysis.